sourceryinstitute/OpenCoarrays/INSTALL.md

 software to install OpenCoarrays.
 Package management options for macOS, Windows, and Linux are described first below.
-Also described below are options for installing via the Sourcery Institute virtual machine or via the bash and/or CMake scripts included that are in the OpenCoarrays source.
+Also described below are options for installing via the Sourcery Institute virtual machine or via the bash scripts included that are in the OpenCoarrays source.

 [top]